Taking a flight to a well-deserved family vacay? Arm yourself with these helpful tips for flying with kids...

 30 tips on how to ace flying with kids

-Use this space as your playground and encourage your kids to run wild before boarding.
+Use the airport as your playground and encourage your kids to run wild before boarding.
 Yes, people may look at you as if your parenting skills are lax, but they will thank you later if they’re on the same flight as you.
-The idea here is to avoid sitting in the lounge in front of a screen and tire them out instead.
+The idea here is to avoid sitting in the lounge in front of a screen (which they’ll have plenty of opportunity to do mid-flight!) and tire them out instead.
 Then you’re in with a chance for a mid-flight nap.
-Yes, that means giving up bubbles before boarding but for greater potential gain later on.
+It does mean giving up some quiet time before boarding, but for greater potential gain later on!

-Download SING to your iPad mini, pronto (and Boss Baby, Moana, and episodes of Charlie and Lola or The Wiggles).
+Yes, we know the dangers of too much screen time, but we’re willing to make an exception on a long haul flight!
+Download your kiddos’ favourite movies and TV series to your iPad mini, pronto (we love Sing, Frozen, Boss Baby, Moana, and episodes of Charlie and Lola or The Wiggles).
 It will probably buy you an hour of peace.
-For apps, check out these faves that focus on arts, crafts and building: Lego Juniors Create and Cruise, Peppa’s Paintbox, and Explorium – Space For Kids.
-For mind-numbing fun give Pineapple Pen a try.
-And just to throw in something educational, this is a good one for coding basics: Move The Turtle.
-Got a toddler on board?
-We’ve rounded up our favourite fun and educational apps for preschoolers, too.
+For apps, check out these faves that focus on arts, crafts and building.
+We’ve rounded up our favourite fun and educational apps for preschoolers.

-An Ergo Baby or a Baby Bjorn harness can be a lifesaver when you’re juggling more than one child, a child that you need to contain or just a child who struggles to get to sleep.
+An Ergo Baby or a Baby Bjorn baby carrier can be a lifesaver when you’re juggling more than one child, a child that you need to contain or just a child who struggles to get to sleep.
 It will save your back if you need to pace the aisles while your baby or toddler drifts off.
 If you don’t want to risk waking them when they do pass out, simply sit back down and let them sleep on you with support.
-This is the correct time to order wine.
-A harness also comes in handy if you’re travelling on your own and nature calls.
-We’re not saying it’s ideal to visit the bathroom with a child strapped to you but if you don’t want to leave your child alone or with the cabin crew, then this is the deal.
+This is the best time to order wine.
+A carrier also comes in handy if you’re travelling on your own and nature calls.
+We’re not saying it’s ideal to visit the bathroom with a child strapped to you, but if you don’t want to leave your child alone or with the cabin crew, then a momma’s gotta do what a momma’s gotta do.

 The 1st Class Kid Travel Pillow is a godsend for parents desperate for their kids to sleep inflight as it turns an uncomfortable squishy seat into a cosy mini-bed.
 It’s small enough to fit in your bag and inflates easily onboarding (our tip: use the overhead plane air vent).
 Kids as old as eight won’t be able to resist its sleep-inducing charms.
 Also, check out the fabulous Jet Kids BedBox.
 Designed by a former aircraft engineer, this nifty device doubles as a ride-on suitcase and inflight bed and leg-rest.
-Check out the cool video of the Jet Kids BedBox in action.
-Taxi Baby has its own inflatable and collapsible solutions for tiny travellers including Plane Pal and SkyBaby.
-We’ve also got some other great ideas for plane gadgets and games in our handy round-up.
+Taxi Baby has its own inflatable and collapsible solutions for tiny travellers including Plane Pal.
+We’ve also got some other great ideas for plane gadgets and games.

 Infants, and even toddlers, have this innate way of detecting when you’re stressed and will take on your vibes.
 If they cry and you get anxious, it will probably only start a vicious cycle of wailing.
 Give yourself a pep talk to stay positive, stop worrying about what everyone else thinks and try to chill while you calm your little one.
 Easier said than done when it turns into hours on end of constant soothing.
 Pop some Rescue Remedy under your tongue routinely to fortify your resolve and keep anxiety at bay.
 It also comes in pastille form and there’s even a version for kids.

 Take a break from the screen and let their imaginations get a workout with some drawing.
 You can find some very funky silicone placemats by Modern Twist and Drawnby:Jessica that have line drawings kids can colour and embellish with special markers.
 Obviously, these are handy at mealtimes on the plane, plus when you reach your destination they roll up to next to nothing.
-If your kids prefer paper, the colouring books by Melissa and Doug contain line drawings that are fun and not too complicated.
+If your kids prefer paper, the colouring books by Melissa and Doug contain line drawings that are fun and not too complicated – also check out the Water Wow selection!
+These are magical paint-with-water colouring books that can be reused again and again – environmentally friendly for the win.

 If you’re travelling with your partner, parent, friend or helper, work out a rough schedule of shifts for the duration of the flight so that you can all take a turn for some meals and downtime.
 Being up in the air with kids on a long-haul flight is an endurance sport and breaking it down into blocks of time makes the physical and psychological demands more manageable.
 It also goes a long way in reducing bickering.
 No one wants to be arguing about whose turn it is to change a nappy or watch a movie.
-It just makes you feel mean.
+If you’re flying solo, rope in the airline staff; in our experience, they are usually happy to help watch a sleeping bub while you nip to the bathroom, or offer a plethora of snacks from the trolley!

 Apply an armistice around eating, sleeping and digital device use while you’re up in the air and you and the kids will be more relaxed during the flight.
 If they want to eat copious amounts of carbs (see tip below) and watch movies for hours on end, then this is probably the place to let it happen.
 Just keep on the lookout for sleep resistance turning into grumpiness – tire them out with tickles while they watch TV before the tantrum stage sets in.